Skip to main content

 Installing a new air conditioning unit in Florida is one of the most important investments you'll make for your home's comfort and energy efficiency.
 With our year-round heat and humidity, a reliable AC system isn't just a luxury—it's essential for comfortable living and protecting your home from moisture damage.

-Central air conditioning systems are the most popular choice for Florida homes, with costs ranging from $3,000 to $12,000 installed.
-Basic single-stage units with 14-16 SEER ratings typically cost $3,000-$6,000 for smaller homes.
-Mid-tier variable-speed systems with 17-20 SEER ratings run $5,000-$9,000, while premium units with 21+ SEER ratings can reach $8,000-$12,000.
+Central air conditioning systems are the most popular choice for Florida homes, with quote planning ranging from quote details to quote details installed.
+Basic single-stage units with 14-16 SEER ratings typically quote planning quote details for smaller homes.
+Mid-tier variable-speed systems with 17-20 SEER ratings run quote details while premium units with 21+ SEER ratings can reach quote details

-Factors Affecting AC Installation Costs in Florida
+Factors Affecting AC Installation quote planning in Florida

-System size significantly impacts pricing, with Florida homes typically requiring 2-5 ton units due to our climate.
+System size significantly impacts quote process, with Florida homes typically requiring 2-5 ton units due to our climate.
 Square footage, ceiling height, insulation quality, and window exposure all affect sizing requirements.
 A 1,500 sq ft home might need a 3-ton unit, while a 3,000 sq ft home could require 5 tons or more.

 Size Requirements for Florida Homes